 Daily Tehran-Baku buses leave from Tehran’s West Terminal (15$, 24h).
 You can also easily take a bus to Astara (4.5h) or get a taxi ($40, 3,5h) from the ‘stand’ in front of West Terminal, as you walk from the Azadi Metro Station.

 By car: On the Azerbaijan side, you have to pay 4 AZN for “Customs” before entering the border area; keep the litlle piece of paper they give you, you will need it.
-The border guards are friendly and helpful, but don’t forget to tell them that you have a Carnet de Passages!
+The border guards are friendly and helpful, but don’t forget to tell them that you have a Carnet de Passage!
 Otherwise, they will not stamp it.

 Just go to the Customs office or ask someone to bring you there, you need to ask around a little bit, it is in the “truck area” of the border.
 Be sure that they stamp everything right and take the right part out, be always with your Carnet!
 Don’t give someone your Carnet, although there might be people around asking for it — they’re scammers and will not give it back until you pay some money.